theolecuyer/search-engine-crawler/README.md

 - **Next.js**: For handling the front-end, user interface, and calls to the custom API.
 - **PostgreSQL**: Storage of crawled data and search indexes.
 Utilized for its concurrency power.
-- **Go (Golang)**: For building the custom API and handling backend indexing and searching processes.
+- **Go**: For building the custom API and handling backend indexing and searching processes.

 **Key Libraries and Packages:**